AdamariMosqueda/Big_Data/README.md

 columns(3).toDouble))
 }
 ```
+A new variable is created where a data set of the mapping of columns from 0 to 3 will be loaded, which would be the dense vector
 ```scala
 println(" Total number of data vectors =", NaiveBayesDataSet.count())
 // Output -> ( Total number of data vectors =,150)